 - Polygraph test

-The U.S. Bureau of Labor Statistics (BLS) stated that detective and criminal investigator positions were predicted to decline by 1% from 2014-2024, which was slower than the average growth of 7% for all occupations.
-Detectives and criminal investigators earned a median annual salary of $77,210 in 2015, per BLS.
+The U.S. Bureau of Labor Statistics (BLS) stated that detective and criminal investigator positions were predicted to grow by 3% from 2018-2028, which was as fast as the average growth of 5% for all occupations.
+Detectives and criminal investigators earned a median annual salary of $81,920 in 2018, per BLS.

 Detectives must know how to properly conduct a crime scene investigation.
 Being perceptive and accurate are the essential qualities of a crime scene detective.
 Most government agencies require these detectives to possess a bachelor's degree in forensics or a similar discipline, sometimes even requiring law enforcement training and experience.